Shopify/shipit-engine/README.md

 This guide aims to help you [set up](#installation-and-setup), [use](#using-shipit), and [understand](#reference) Shipit.

-*Shipit requires a database (MySQL, PostgreSQL or SQLite3), redis, and Ruby 2.1.x.*
+*Shipit requires a database (MySQL, PostgreSQL or SQLite3), redis, and Ruby 2.1 or superior.*

 * * *
 <h2 id="toc">Table of contents</h2>